-The TECH DECK Education Centre is housed at the British America’s Cup team base in Portsmouth.
+The Tech Deck is housed at the British America’s Cup team base in Portsmouth.

 Officially opened by HRH The Duchess of Cambridge in May 2016, the centre presents expertly designed cross-curricular interactive exhibits allowing visitors to get close to the science, technology and people that will help our British America’s Cup Challenge.